Think Global and Act Local: Bayesian Optimisation over High-Dimensional Categorical and Mixed Search Spaces: CASMOPOLITAN: BO for Categorical and Mixed Search Spaces

 Rather than restarting randomly as in \citet{eriksson2019scalable}, we propose to restart our method using \gls{GP}-\textsc{ucb} principle \cite{Srinivas_2010Gaussian}, which as we will show in Section \ref{subsec:theory} is crucial for theoretical guarantee.
 Specifically, we introduce an auxiliary global \gls{GP} model to achieve this.
 Suppose we are restarting the $i$-th time, we first fit the global \gls{GP} model on a subset of data $D^*_{i-1}= \lbrace \mathbf{h}^*_j, y^*_j \rbrace_{j=1}^{i-1}$, where $\mathbf{h}^*_j$ is the local maxima found after the $j$-th restart.
 Alternative, a random data point, if the found local maxima after the $j$-th restart is same as one of previous restart.
 Let us also denote $\mu_{gl}(\mathbf{h}; D^*_{i-1})$ and $\sigma^2_{gl}(\mathbf{h}; D^*_{i-1})$ as the posterior mean and variance of the global \gls{GP} learned from $D^*_{i-1}$.
 Then, at the $i$-th restart, we select the following location $\mathbf{h}^{(0)}_i$ as the initial centre of the new \gls{TR}:

 where $\beta_i$ is the trade-off parameter.
-As formally shown in Sec. \ref{subsec:theory}, this strategy is optimal in deciding the next \gls{TR} by balancing exploration against exploitation, and is provably more efficient than random restarts \cite{Srinivas_2010Gaussian}.
+As formally shown in Sec. \ref{subsec:theory}, this strategy is optimal in deciding the next \gls{TR} by balancing exploration against exploitation \cite{Srinivas_2010Gaussian}.
+Finally, while the use of \textsc{ucb}-restart is primarily theoretically driven, we show that it could offer empirical benefits over random restarts, and the readers are referred to App. \ref{appendix:additionalexperiments} for details.

 \paragraph{Optimisation of the acquisition function} Since we preserve the discrete nature of the variables in our method, we cannot optimise the acquisition function via gradient-based methods.
 Instead, we use the simple strategy of local search within the \gls{TR}s defined previously: at each \gls{BO} iteration, we randomly sample an initial configuration $\mathbf{h}_0 \in \mathrm{TR}_{h}(\mathbf{h^*})$.
 We then randomly select a neighbour point of Hamming distance $1$ to $\mathbf{h}_0$, evaluate its acquisition function $\alpha(\cdot)$, and move from $\mathbf{h}_0$ if the neighbour has a higher acquisition function value and is still within the \gls{TR}.
 We repeat this process until a pre-set budget of queries is exhausted and dispatch the best configurations for objective function evaluation (Line 10 in Algorithm \ref{alg:LBO_categorical}).